How To Change Your Ukulele Strings

 A. Removing the old ukulele strings

-Out with the old, in with the new!
-These are the step you will need to take to change ukulele strings.
+Out with the old.
+These are the steps to take your old ukulele strings off.

-Unwind the tuning key (also called tuning peg or machine head) until the string is loose or has unwound completely.
+Unwind the tuning peg (also called the tuning key or machine head) until the string is loose or has fully unwound.

-Once the string is loose enough (or has come off the tuning key), push the string through the hole in the bridge.
+Once the string is loose, push it back through the hole in the bridge.

-Now you can undo the ukulele string knot and safely remove the string.
-Repeat this for all four strings.
+Undo the knot and slide the string out.
+Repeat for all four strings.

 B. Putting on new strings